deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 Everybody on board was a firefighter.
 Nobody was allowed to serve in any capacity on *Caledonia* without that training.
 Martina was armed with a pair of “fireball” extinguishers, red balls that were to be thrown into the heart of any nearby flames, which would burn through their casing and allow the pressurized mix of inert gas and flame-retardant foam within to burst, smothering the flame instantly.
 They worked well, and between her and the teams with a hose and some more conventional extinguishers, they were battling the flames back out of their station.

 She tried very hard indeed not to think too hard about the fact that the ventilation duct in the ceiling was glowing like barbecue coals.
-It was part of a long list of things she was not thinking about, including the fact that *Caledonia*’s capacitors contained enough stored energy that if they discharged uncontrollably then everybody on board would be dead in an instant.
+It was part of a long list of things she was not thinking about, including the fact that *Caledonia's* capacitors contained enough stored energy that if they discharged uncontrollably then everybody on board would be dead in an instant.
 Whether they died from gigavolts of energy arcing uncontrollably between the bulkheads like the ultimate bug-zapper, or from the whole cap array detonating with all the violence of a nuke… well, that would be academic.

 Not thinking about *that* one was made very difficult every time the lights flickered.
 So instead she focused on the little things, like doing her job, or that *fucking* alarm.